tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 These registers provide access to the 256-bit compound device secret calculated by the FW as part of loading an application.
 The registers are written by the FW.
-The register can't be written to when the ADDR_SWITCH_APP has been set.
+The register can't be written to when the ADDR_SYSTEM_MODE_CTRL has been set.
 Apps can read the CDI and is it as base secret for any secrets it needs to perform its intended use case.